 Six Healthy Dinners For Less: Forget the myth that healthy eating costs too much and takes too long.
 The secret is stocking up on economical shortcuts.
 Try: Chicken Fra Diavolo with Angel Hair Pasta, Jamaican Whitefish with Spicy Slaw, Paprika Chicken with Baby Carrots and Brussels Sprouts, Black Bean and Pumpkin Chili with Toasted Pepitas, Red Curry Lentils and Spinach.

 Paleo Vegan: Take the naturally gluten-free caveman diet meat-free.
 Focus on fresh, organic vegetables, fruits, nuts, and seeds.
 Try these: Cabbage Rolls with Toasted Walnuts & Tarragon-Mustard Sauce, Cauliflower Gratin, Spicy Sweet Potato & Collard “Dosas.”

 Treasures from the Deep: If you think of sea vegetables as slimy bits of flotsam floating in miso soup, or the stuff that squishes between your toes at low tide, let’s change your mind.
 Handled well, they have a firm texture, and their salty, earthy flavors are exceptionally compatible with beans, grains, winter squash and hearty roots.
-You’ll love what this tide brought in; try Arame-Vegetable Strudel; Roasted Brussels Sprouts and Roots with Crunchy Nori; Creamy Lima Bean and Wakame Stew; Wild Rice, Tempeh, Shiitake and Hijiki Salad.
+Try: Arame-Vegetable Strudel; Roasted Brussels Sprouts and Roots with Crunchy Nori; Creamy Lima Bean and Wakame Stew; Wild Rice, Tempeh, Shiitake and Hijiki Salad.